 - Use a clean hand pump or pressurized sprayer

-- I find the Solo 400 Series Backpack Sprayers work great for the money.
+- We find the Solo 400 Series Backpack Sprayers work great for spraying compost tea

-- They come in 3, 4 & 5 gallon capacity depending on your ability and strength
+- They are available in 3, 4 & 5 gallon capacity

 - Do not exceed 70 psi (slow dispersion is better)